Thanks to the rise in remote working, legitimate virtual assistant jobs have also increased.

 8. Time Etc

-Time Etc takes on virtual assistants that have at least 5-8 years experience working as a personal assistant, secretary, executive assistant or a virtual assistant.
+Time Etc takes on virtual assistants that have at least 5-8 years of experience working as a personal assistant, secretary, executive assistant or a virtual assistant.
 They offer flexible, part-time work from home and need you to be available at least three hours a week.

 You’ll need to be available Monday to Friday and have your own computer with Office software.
-Clients range from entrepreneurs, managers, business owners and more.
+Clients range from entrepreneurs, to managers, business owners and more.
 If you get accepted with Time, you’ll get unlimited support and guidance from the friendly team.

 Tasks may include;